 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the seafood.

-For tuna: Cook, turning once, until lightly browned, about 30 seconds per side for rare, about 1 minute per side for medium.
+Cook, turning once, until lightly browned, about 30 seconds per side for rare, about 1 minute per side for medium.
 Transfer to a cutting board to cool slightly.
 Cut the fish into ½-inch pieces.

-For salmon: Cook until lightly browned on the bottom side, 4 to 5 minutes.
+Cook until lightly browned on the bottom side, 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.
 Transfer to a cutting board to cool slightly.
 Cut the fish into ½-inch pieces.

 While the seafood is cooking, start preparing the remaining ingredients.